jspsych/jsPsych/docs/developers/configuration.md

 Then run `npm install`.
 This will create a `node_modules` directory and install all the dependencies into it that are required to build and test jsPsych.

-!!! attention
+!!! info
-    It is important that `npm install` is only run in the root directory of the repository (due to the NPM workspaces feature).
+    The jsPsych (-contrib) repositories depend on the `canvas` package which comes with pre-built binaries.
+    On systems for which no pre-built binaries are available, `npm install` will try to build the binaries from scratch, sometimes failing with an error message mentioning the `canvas` package.
-    If you accidentally ran `npm install` anywhere else, remove the `node_modules` directory and the `package-lock.json` file that were created at that location and run `npm install` in the root directory again.
+    If you are facing such installation issues, please follow the [installation instructions](https://github.com/Automattic/node-canvas/wiki#installation-guides) of the `canvas` package and run `npm install` again afterwards.

 !!! info
     If you are running `npm install` in the core jsPsych repository, this will also execute the build chain for all packages in the jsPsych repository.